Diet Pepsi (song): Commercial performance

-After the song became a viral sound on TikTok, "Diet Pepsi" became her first song to debut on the Billboard Hot 100, peaking at number 54, while reaching number 9 on the Mainstream Top 40 chart, marking her first top ten song on pop radio.
+After the song became a viral sound on TikTok, "Diet Pepsi" became her first song to debut on the US Billboard Hot 100, peaking at number 54 and spending 20 weeks on the chart, while reaching number 9 on the Mainstream Top 40 chart, marking her first top ten song on pop radio.

 In the United Kingdom, "Diet Pepsi" debuted at number 73 on the UK Singles Chart on August 30, 2024 – for the week ending date September 5, 2024.
 The song later peaked at number ten on the UK Singles Chart on November 1, 2024 – for the week ending date November 7, 2024 – becoming Rae's first top ten song in Britain.

 Music video

 The official music video was released alongside the song on August 9, 2024, and was directed by Sean Price Williams.
 The video opens with Rae teasing her next single "Aquamarine" and continues with her having fun in a 1972 Cadillac Sixty Special in her underwear, alongside her male love interest portrayed by Drew Van Acker.
 Much of the video pays homage to the 1965 cult classic Faster, Pussycat!
 Kill!
 Kill!, including the video's title card, Rae's dancing, and filming in black and white.
 Rae named Bruce Conner's 1966 experimental film Breakaway as another reference for the video.
 Mel Ottenberg served as the video's creative director.
 Rae recalled having to convince her label to release the song as the lead single from her album, as well as to approve her vision for a black-and-white music video, which they initially questioned due to concerns that audiences tend to avoid monochrome visuals.
 She explained that she was drawn to the challenge, hoping the format would encourage viewers to slow down and focus, believing the song warranted that level of attention.
 Williams supported her vision and embraced the approach.

 Vultures Jason P. Frank described Rae's performance as "full Americana princess" while complimenting the video, calling it "funny and good."
 Brittany Spanos also praised it in a Rolling Stone feature profiling Rae's rise, writing that the "black-and-white video that focused on her fluid movement and sense of humor helped further solidify that cult pop fandom, particularly from queer pop stans."
 The video was unfavorably compared to Sabrina Carpenter's album artwork for Man's Best Friend by New York Times style reporters Marie Solis and Stella Bugbee, with Bugbee calling it "simple-syrup sexuality, designed to be metabolized fast and easy."